CiscoLives/LTRATO-2001/docs/tasks/task4/step1.rst

 .. tip::

-    pyATS run is a very handy tool and it's recommended that you use it to run your pyATS tests.
+    pyATS run is a very handy tool and it is recommended that you use it to run your pyATS tests.

-    You might also check the official documentation for the details at this `site <https://pubhub.devnetcloud.com/media/pyats/docs/cli/pyats_run.html#pyats-run-job>`_.
+    You might also check the official documentation for the details in this `site <https://pubhub.devnetcloud.com/media/pyats/docs/cli/pyats_run.html#pyats-run-job>`_.

 .. sectionauthor:: Luis Rueda <lurueda@cisco.com>, Jairo Leon <jaileon@cisco.com>